Updated: 1st October 2023

-History of PPF interest rates is not very exciting.
-The changes have been very rare till recently (before government decided to go in for quarterly revisions of PPF rates).
+The history of PPF interest rates is not very exciting.
+The changes have been very rare till recently (before the government decided to go in for quarterly revisions of PPF rates).

-But inspite of all the noise about other assets, Provident Funds remain the preferred mode of investments for most Indians.
+But in spite of all the noise about other assets, Provident Funds remain the preferred mode of investment for most Indians.

-- 3rd E – Maturity amount is also exempt from tax.
+- 3rd E – The maturity amount is also exempt from tax.

-Though this EEE treatment of PPF might change in near future.
+Though this EEE taxation treatment of PPF might change in the near future.
 We will discuss that later in the post.

-This history of PPF interest rate in last 30 years has been as follows:
+This history of PPF interest rates in the last 30 years has been as follows:

 - PPF Interest Rate 1986 to Jan-2000 – 12.0%